An Overview of Cloud Computing and IT Security

 Why is Cloud Security so Difficult to Tackle?

 Cybersecurity roles are possibly one of the most difficult to find in the IT industry because of the speed of change.
 An expert can create, implement, and master one set of cybersecurity protocols, and the very next day, a hacker can find a new vulnerability.
 To say that Cybersecurity professionals need to stay ahead of the game is an understatement.

-Infosecurity Magazine's 2020 Cybersecurity Workforce Study showed that to meet current demands, we will need 700,000 extra IT security professionals or, in other words, a 25% increase.
+ISC2, in its 2021 Cybersecurity Workforce Study, showed that to meet current demands, we will need 700,000 extra IT security professionals or, in other words, a 30% increase in the US and a 25% increase in Europe.
 During the COVID-19 crisis, nearly half of IT professionals were reassigned to different roles to offer more support as companies switched to remote working.
-This is ironic considering 46% of companies need more specialists, and 48% feel they experience a talent shortage.
+This is ironic since the cybersecurity personnel surveyed believe the workforce gap is their number one concern, and 60% feel they are also experiencing a talent shortage.

 Finding the right Cybersecurity expert is a difficult task due to the required combination of the proper training and the passion for continuous learning.
-There are simply not enough university programs offering specialist courses in cybersecurity.
-Only now are we seeing the rise in boot camps for specialist training and technology companies that are looking for the right person and then providing the appropriate training.
-But even this isn't addressing the full scope of the issue.
+Unfortunately, there are not enough university programs offering specialist courses in cybersecurity.
+Only now are we seeing the rise in boot camps for specialist training and technology companies that provide their security team with the appropriate training.
+But even this isn’t addressing the full scope of the issue.

 What's the Solution?